AriFordsham/GHCWiki/type-functions-status.md

 Todo (low-level):

 - Applications of indexed types need to be applied to all type indexes.
-- Ensure that the number of parameters in an indexed type instance is at least the number of type indexes given in the definition.
-(We already check the kinds.)
 - Default AT synonyms are only allowed for ATs defined in the same class.
 - We need to require -fglasgow-exts for ATs.
 (The type checker seems to be the place to check whether the flag was supplied.)
 To check this for classes, we need to have `Class.Class` suitably extended; the infrastructure for the check is already builtin in (see `binding no_ats` in `checkValidClass`).  **We already do this to some extend.**
 - For each case scrutinising an associated data type, check that all constructors have been defined in a single instance.
 (Maybe we can just extend the existing check that ensures that case expressions don't mix constructors of different data types.)